Hierarchically Composing Level Generators for the Creation of Complex Structures: Hierarchically Composing Level Generators

+Finally, for each generator $g$, we also have $S_g$, which indicates the size of the subtiles of this generator, i.e., the size at which the next level of the hierarchy will be generated.
+For example, if our town generator $g_{town}$ produces an abstract tilemap of size $10\times 10$, and has an associated $S_{g_{town}}$ of $3\times 3$, then the final level will have size $30\times 30$.
+Each tile in the abstract map corresponds to a $3\times 3$ block of low-level tiles.

 Given a set of generators, our algorithm (detailed in \autoref{alg:mcc}) works as follows: We start with the top-level generator, which generates a tilemap (line 4 in \autoref{alg:mcc}).
 In standard PCG, the procedure would terminate here.
 We instead go further and interpret each tile as an instruction to use another generator and place its output at that location (lines 14-16).
 Each of these lower-level generators can also be composed of generators.
 If at any point, though, the generator does not contain a \textit{tile mapping} $M_g$, we end the recursion (lines 5-6).
-A summary of the overall generation process is illustrated in \autoref{fig:mcc:high_level_tldr}.
+The overall generation process is illustrated in \autoref{fig:mcc:high_level_tldr}.

-This approach generally creates somewhat blocky structures, due to each lower-level tile being the same size.
-What we do to mitigate this is to coalesce separate connected tiles of the same type into one larger, ``logical'', tile of that type (line 12).
+This method tends to produce blocky structures since each lower-level tile is of the same size.
+To overcome this, we combine connected tiles of the same type into a single, larger, ``logical'' tile (line 12).
 Then, at generation time, we generate one large structure of this size, instead of many small ones.
-Coalescing works by finding contiguous rectangles and merging them.
-We intuitively start with each tile and attempt to enlarge its dimensions, one at a time until we cannot do so any longer.
-This additionally allows the top-level generator to effectively control the scale at which the lower-level components get generated.
-We coalesce connected tiles at every level of the hierarchy before we recursively call the subgenerators. \autoref{fig:mcc:coalesce} shows an example of this process.
+To achieve this, we find and merge contiguous rectangles by attempting to expand the dimensions of each tile one at a time until we can no longer do so.
+We repeat this process at every level of the hierarchy, coalescing connected tiles before recursively calling the subgenerators.
+Coalescing not only improves the cohesiveness of the generated structure but also gives the top-level generator more control over the scale of the lower-level components. \autoref{fig:mcc:coalesce} illustrates this process, \newtxt{and \refappendixCoalesce{sec:appdx} contains some example levels}.

-Now, if we are interested in using \mcc with actual, automatic level generators, they must satisfy some requirements.
-Specifically, the generators must generate levels quickly (as we need to generate many low-level structures); be able to generate structures of arbitrary sizes (as the sizes of the final level and its components are not fixed beforehand); and generate many diverse levels (to prevent the different structures from looking identical, and thus uninteresting to a player).
+Now, if we are interested in using \mcc with automatic level generators, they must satisfy some requirements.
+Specifically, the generators must generate levels quickly (as we need to generate many low-level structures); be able to generate structures of arbitrary sizes (as the sizes of the final level and its components are not fixed beforehand); and generate many diverse levels (to prevent the different structures from looking identical, and thus uninteresting, to a player).